sformel/levee_plants/index.md

 I enjoy watching the plants change with the seasons on the levee.
-I put together this list to help me identify some and found that other people were interested too.
+I put together this list to help my daughter and I identify some plants during the pandemic and I found that other people were interested too.
 The sources for the lists are [Montz, G., N. (1972).
 "A Seasonal Study of the Vegetation on Levees."
 Castanea 37(2): 140-146.](www.jstor.org/stable/4032463) and a list from [Dr. Emily Farrer at Tulane University](https://emilyfarrer.wordpress.com/).

 This is still very much in progress and I would welcome help expanding the list as well as: